Bamberg Germany: A Franconian Gem with Cobblestone Streets and Half-timbered Houses

 Bamberg is a small but dramatic city.
 The Little Venice area bordering the river displays classic examples of half-timber construction and German architecture.
 Massive churches rest on each of the seven hills of the city providing panoramic views from every crest.

 Yet despite the age of the city, Bamberg is young and alive with over nine thousand university students interspersed within a population of just seventy thousand.
 Though larger, more famous cities claim more publicity than Bamberg, none can match its intimacy, variety or authenticity.

-Written by and photos by Michael Orr for EuropeUpClose.com
+Historic and Authentic Bamberg Germany was written by and photos by Michael Orr for EuropeUpClose.com